MaximeSobrier/congress-app-2024/README.md

 1. Generate a `policy.json` file using [https://icategorize.com/extension/policy.html](https://icategorize.com/extension/policy.html)
 2. Run the script `install-windows.ps1` with these arguments:

     install-windows.ps1 -enforce=$true -scope=computer

 ### Mac OSX automated installation

+### Linux automated installation

+In the console, run the following command:

+    curl https://raw.githubusercontent.com/MaximeSobrier/congress-app-2024/main/native-node/public/install-linux.sh -o install-linux.sh && bash install-linux.sh

+To enforce a policy (a list of categories to block), and to ensure all users on the computer have the extension installed an the policy enforced, do the following:
+1. Generate a `policy.json` file using [https://icategorize.com/extension/policy.html](https://icategorize.com/extension/policy.html)
+2. Run the script `install-windows.ps1` with these arguments:

+    bash install-linux.sh -enforce -scope=computer

 ## Manual Installation